OpenKitten/Meow/README.md

 - Structs defined in the same module as the model.
 As long as all their variables are of a kind supported by Meow (including other structs) they should work out of the box.
 - Classes defined in the same module as the model.
 The same rules apply here as with structs.
 However, due to a limitation in the Swift language (designated initializers have to be defined within the class definition), these classes also need the `sourcery:inline` markers.
+- Tuples of which the elements comply to the normal variable rules

 ## ℹ About the queries